 5. Blue Hat Hackers

-The other definition views, a blue hat hacker as an independent security expert.
+The other definition views a blue hat hacker as an independent security expert.
 They are highly skilled at work and are often invited by organizations to check vulnerabilities in their networks.

 6. Green Hat Hackers

 Green hat hackers are newbies to hackers.
 Although they are still learning the rules, they are eager to grow.
-Therefore, they try their best to prove their abilities
+Therefore, they try their best to prove their abilities.

 In most cases, Green Hat hackers do not know the consequences of the attacks they deploy.
-Out of the desire to prove their point of view, green hat hackers are very dangerous because they may blindly cause serious damage.
+Out of the desire to prove their point of view, green hat hackers are very dangerous because they may blindly cause severe damage.

-Summary and Conlusion
+Summary and Conclusion

 Different types of hackers have achieved a balance in network security.
 When bad hackers try to cause damage, good hackers try to stop them.